heyjessi/thunderwear/DESIGN.md

 ## swift front end

 The front end of Thunderwear was coded in Swift 3 and run in the program Xcode 9.
-The library Alamofire **add link** was used to assist in the communication between the front end and back end of the app.
+The library [Alamofire](https://github.com/Alamofire/Alamofire) was used to assist in the communication between the front end and back end of the app.

 ### main storyboard